-When someone says snacks, there is an automatic image of commercially processed and packaged biscuits, cakes and cookies displayed in a supermarket.
-Nigerians seem to be jumping off the band wagon by revolutionizing their cuisine in recent times.
+Traditional Nigerian Snacks: When someone says snacks, there is an automatic image of commercially processed and packaged biscuits, cakes and cookies displayed in a supermarket.
+Nigerians seem to be jumping off the bandwagon by revolutionizing their cuisine in recent times.
 Snack-wise, there have always been traditional snacks that have served their purpose and are gradually making their way back to the food scene.

 2. Coconut Candy

-Coconut candies are chewable, crunchy or candy like and are easy to make snacks.
-Traditionally they could be thinly grated and fried but in time the caramel initiative came in.
+Coconut candies are chewable, crunchy or candy-like and are easy to make snacks.
+Traditionally, they could be thinly grated and fried but in time the caramel initiative came in.
 Coconut candies also serve as desserts or treats.
-The creamy or golden-brown color is dependent on the choice of adding water or not, respectively.
-With water you can determine the caramelizing level.
+The creamy or golden-brown colour is dependent on the choice of adding water or not, respectively.
+With water, you can determine the caramelizing level.

 3. Chin Chin

-Chin chin is a crunchy snack made with well prepared dough, flavored and deep-fried; chin chin could also be oven-baked.
-The size and shape of the snack is generally of individual preference.
+Chin chin is a crunchy snack made with well-prepared dough, flavoured and deep-fried.
+It could also be oven-baked.
+The size and shape of the snack are generally of individual preference.

 4. Akara (Bean Cakes)